-All documentation related to the student's disability and accommodations shall be maintained by the Office of Student Services and Admissions.
-Upon receipt of the documentation, the Associate Dean of Student Services and Admissions will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
+All documentation related to the student's disability and accommodations shall be maintained by the LMU-CVM Learning Specialist.
+Upon receipt of the documentation, the LMU-CVM Learning Specialist will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.